WEDNESDAY, January 22, 2:00–5:00 PM

 This workshop is presented by the POD Network

-A Year in the Life of a College Restructure Process
+A Year in the Life of a College Restructure Process (SOLD OUT)

 Contemporary challenges of higher education compel institutions to advance their mission by making bold academic alignment decisions.
 Academic leaders must continually re-evaluate the effectiveness and relevance of their academic programs, structures, and organizational alignment.
 If they are no longer serving them well, there’s a demand to reevaluate the organizational model to become a leaner and stronger entity with opportunities for growth.
 Institutions are driven to have organizational structures that enhance opportunities for academic programs to be supported, to grow, to function efficiently, and to enable effective leadership.
 The goal should be for an institution to have an organizational structure that supports creativity, flexibility, and the interdisciplinary dialogue and collaboration that will allow it to respond to opportunities.